Ford Mustang (fifth generation): Mustang

-The Mustang has a MacPherson strut front suspension with reverse "L" lower control arms.
-The rear suspension was a new three-link system with a Panhard Rod that controls the vertical and lateral movements of the axle.
+The Mustang had a MacPherson strut front suspension with reverse "L" lower control arms.
+The rear suspension employed a new three-link system to locate the axle longitudinally, and a Panhard Rod to locate the axle laterally.
 This live axle rear suspension, while sacrificing handling, provides the benefits of reduced cost and weight over heavier, more expensive independent rear suspensions.
 In spite of this, Ford has drawn heavy criticism from the automotive journalism community for the decision to equip the fifth generation Mustang with the live axle system.
-At a press conference, Ford stated that to include an independent rear suspension would have added $5,000 to the showroom price of the car.
+At a press conference, Ford stated that an independent rear suspension would have added $5,000 to the showroom price of the car.